satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 objective standards for the review process results in great variability in the percentage and quality of articles accepted.
-This has led to a hierarchy in the status of journals, often quantified by a journal's impact factor [cite: Thompson's index, Hirsch’s h-index, the Eigenfactor index,...].
+This has led to a hierarchy in the status of journals, often quantified by a journal's impact factor ().
 As such, certain journal titles are taken as arbiters of quality and significance of published works instead of the review process.

 Currently the typical review process for an article involves a